 - Hyperactivity during the day

-The healthcare provider will ask about your child’s symptoms, health history, and sleep patterns.
-He or she will give your child a physical exam.
-Your child may also have a sleep study.
+The healthcare provider will ask about your child’s symptoms, health history, and sleep patterns, and give your child a physical exam.
+Your child may also be referred to a sleep expert in order to have what’s called a sleep study.

 A sleep study is the best way to diagnose obstructive sleep apnea.
-But the test may be hard to do with younger children or those who don’t want to cooperate.
-For the study, your child may need to sleep in a special lab.
-While sleeping, he or she will be connected to monitors that check:
+The test may be hard to do with younger children, however.
+For the study, your child may need to sleep overnight in a special lab where he or she will be connected to monitors that check:

 - Brain activity